atishagarwala/atishagarwala.github.io/_posts/2017-07-25-Projects-assigned.markdown

 to get some of the numbers to play around with to try and get at the plausibility of different scenarios.
 I guess a related question would be, how often does resistance arise from standing variation rather than de novo mutation?

+Also had a good chat with Otto Cordero about various topics.
+He mentioned that phage may attack mobile genetic elements in bacteria more than other ones - which may mean that I should think about recombination in my bacteria-phage coevolution stuff.
+I think a postdoc from his lab is going to talk about this at some point, and he's giving a talk later in the week, so hope to learn some more about the actual biology of the problem I'm thinking about!

 ## The project

 Looks like we'll work on 2 projects, one for the first two weeks, and another for the second two weeks.
 The first two